-There is a significant risk of getting malaria if you travel to an affected area.
-It is very important you take precautions to prevent it.
+There's a significant risk of getting malaria if you travel to an affected area.
+It's very important you take precautions to prevent the disease.

-- Awareness of risk – find out whether you are at risk of getting malaria.
+- Awareness of risk – find out whether you're at risk of getting malaria

 These are outlined in more detail below.

 To check whether you need to take preventative malaria treatment for the countries you're visiting, see the Fit for Travel or National Travel Health Network and Centre (NaTHNaC) websites.

 It's also important to visit your GP or local travel clinic for malaria advice as soon as you know where you're going to be travelling.

 Even if you grew up in a country where malaria is common, you still need to take precautions to protect yourself from infection if you're travelling to a risk area.

 Nobody has complete immunity to malaria, and any level of natural protection you may have had is quickly lost when you move out of a risk area.

 It's not possible to avoid mosquito bites completely, but the less you're bitten, the less likely you are to get malaria.